What is the source of program funding?

 What can I do if I am facing eviction and my application has not yet been completed or processed?

-If you need immediate assistance related to your application, you can all the program hotline at 877.459.6555 or you can email the program at [email protected].
+If you need immediate assistance related to your application, you can email the program at [email protected].
 Be sure to include your application ID number in the subject line to be contacted within 24 hours and include your full name and address in the email.

 There are also free resources available to help prevent homelessness, including: